 Option Description

 Continue on error Ignore errors that are encountered during the execution process.

-Run multiple queries in Execute multiple SQL statements at once, which will make the execution
+Run multiple queries in Execute multiple SQL statements at once.

-each execution process faster.
+each execution

 SET AUTOCOMMIT=0 / Disable auto commit mode.

 No Auto Commit

 3. Click Start.

 Hint: You can drag and drop a .sql or .js file to an opened connection, database or schema in the Navigation pane.
 Navicat will pop up the Execute SQL File or Execute Script File window automatically.